 –The Dining Room is reserved for meals, which are served buffet-style.
 It seats 50 comfortably at tables; additional people can be seated at tables in the adjacent Common Room, or during seasonal weather, on the nearby screen porch.

 –Adjacent to Anna House is the McRae Room which seats 35 in an auditorium-like format.

 There is also an outdoor pavilion on the property, which is covered and overlooks the bluff; it seats about 12 people in this al fresco setting.

 St. Mary’s Sewanee has chairs and tables, easels, projector and screen, dry erase boards, podium, and a sound system with a microphone available for your use.
 Please ensure your computer’s compatibility with our equipment before arriving.
-Wifi is available but has limited bandwidth: it is not feasible to live-stream from our facility.
+Wifi is available throughout campus and in all meeting spaces.
 Cell phone service is spotty and unpredictable.
 We do not have any televisions on campus.

 We welcome guests for private retreats, as well as those who are visiting family and friends at the nearby University of the South campus.
 We can provide you with information about area church services (including those at the nearby convent), maps of hiking trails, and information about area attractions.
 And we are happy to give you privacy during your stay if that’s what you prefer.

 Although the retreat center can provide lodging for sojourners passing through, there are still some differences in here and a hotel.
 Reservations must be made when the office is open and cannot be made online or after regular business hours.
 There are no concierge services onsite, but employees can help with urgent matters after-hours if needed.
 The kitchen is only open for groups of 12 or more.
 We are closed on major holidays so that our staff can have time off.